Micromaille ring example

 a century ago, I hit the machine shop with a lofty goal.

-Saw-cut rings are the only way to go but
+Saw-cut rings are the only way to go.

 be round when closed and the ends won't align properly.